Wiltzsu/lemp-bedrock/README.md

 Ensure **Composer**, **PHP**, **MySQL**, and **Nginx** are installed before running the script.

-## Features

-- Creates a new Bedrock project in the specified directory.
-- Configures Nginx for the project with a custom `.conf` file.
-- Creates a new MySQL database for the project.
-- Sets up necessary file permissions.
-- Adds the project to `/etc/hosts` for local development (e.g., `http://project_name.local`).
-- Restarts Nginx to apply changes.

 ## Installation

 1. Clone this repository or copy the script to your local machine.